pretix/pretix-docs/docs/guides/widget.md

 <pretix-widget event="https://pretix.eu/demo/series/" list-type="week"></pretix-widget>
 ```

-For performance reasons, the system will always display a calendar view if you have more than 100 events.
+For performance reasons, the system will always display a monthly calendar view if you have more than 100 events.
 You can see an example here:

 <pretix-widget event="https://pretix.eu/demo/series/" list-type="calendar"></pretix-widget>